-In June 2003, we filed a provisional U.S. patent application on VB2 in the United States.
-This provisional patent application was followed by a U.S. utility application filed in July 2003.
-The patent was issued by the United States Patent and Trademark Office on January 1, 2008.
+In 2008, we obtained a patent issued by the United States Patent and Trademark Office that covers certain aspects of our virtual bidding auction platform.
 Generally, patents issued in the U.S. are effective for 20 years from the earliest asserted filing date of the patent application.
 The duration of foreign patents varies in accordance with the provisions of applicable local law.

 We also rely on a combination of trade secret, copyright and trademark laws, as well as contractual agreements to safeguard our proprietary rights in technology and products.
-In seeking to limit access to sensitive information to the greatest practical extent, we routinely enter into confidentiality and assignment of invention agreements with each of our employees and consultants and nondisclosure agreements with our key customers and vendors.
+In seeking to limit access to sensitive information to the greatest practical extent, we routinely enter into confidentiality and assignment of invention agreements with certain of our employees and consultants and nondisclosure agreements with our key customers and vendors.